Installing Windows From USB With FlashBoot

 1. Preparing USB thumbdrive

-2) Choose CD -> USB in Main Menu
+2) Choose "OS installer -> USB" in the Main Menu

-5) Choose target USB disk (flash, HDD) or image file and click Next
+5) Specify target USB storage device and click Next

 8) Wait for process completion

-9) USB disk is ready for use.
+9) Bootable USB storage device is ready to use.
 Click OK to exit

 2. Setting up BIOS to boot from USB thumbdrive

-Windows installation goes as usual, except in some rare cases you can encounter the following error:
+Sometimes during Windows installation you can encounter the following error:

 A required CD/DVD device driver is missing.
 If you have a driver floppy disk, CD, DVD or USB flash drive, please insert it now.
 Note.
 If the windows installation media is in the drive, you can safely remove it for this step.